 Some of our vital income comes from people leaving gifts to us in their Will.
-For instance, a gift left to Brian House Children’s Hospice helped secure much-needed funding for a new Multisensory Room, where sound, lights, a waterbed and tactile toys stimulate our children’s senses, allowing them to play and learn in a safe and exciting environment.
+For instance, a gift left to Brian House Children’s Hospice in 2011 helped secure much-needed funding for a Multisensory Room, where sound, lights, a waterbed and tactile toys stimulate our children’s senses, allowing them to play and learn in a safe and exciting environment.

 Your gift to us

 Other gifts have helped us develop new projects and services.
 For example our Linden Centre, which offers bereavement support, is built on land generously given to us in a legacy.